Skip to main content

 The results can be sorted by column by clicking on a column header - by default they are sorted by date, with the most recent at the top.

 You can also filter the history by validation status.
-You can view all validations (default), or only successful or failed.
+You can view all validations (default), or choose your preferred options (e.g. to narrow down only to Successful validations) and select Apply filter:

 Package expiry